-"There is a time for everything, and a season for every activity under heaven: 2 a time to be born and a time to die, a time to plant and a time to uproot, 3 a time to kill and a time to heal, a time to tear down and a time to build, 4 a time to weep and a time to laugh, a time to mourn and a time to dance, 5 a time to scatter stones and a time to gather them, a time to embrace and a time to refrain, 6 a time to search and a time to give up, a time to keep and a time to throw away, 7 a time to tear and a time to mend, a time to be silent and a time to speak, 8 a time to love and a time to hate, a time for war and a time for peace.

-9 What does the worker gain from his toil?
-10 I have seen the burden God has laid on men.
-11 He has made everything beautiful in its time.
+"There is a time for everything, and a season for every activity under heaven: a time to be born and a time to die, a time to plant and a time to uproot, a time to kill and a time to heal, a time to tear down and a time to build, a time to weep and a time to laugh, a time to mourn and a time to dance, a time to scatter stones and a time to gather them, a time to embrace and a time to refrain, a time to search and a time to give up, a time to keep and a time to throw away, a time to tear and a time for peace.
+What does the worker gain from his toil?
+I have seen the burden God has laid on men.
+He has made everything beautiful in its time.
 He has also set eternity in the hearts of men; yet they cannot fathom what God has done from beginning to end.
-12 I know that there is nothing better for men than to be happy and do good while they live.
-13 That everyone may eat and drink, and find satisfaction in all his toil - this is the gift of God.
-14 I know that everything God does will endure forever; nothing can be added to it and nothing taken from it.
+I know that there is nothing better for men than to be happy and do good while they live.
+That everyone may eat and drink, and find satisfaction in all his toil - this is the gift of God.
+I know that everything God does will endure forever; nothing can be added to it and nothing taken from it.
 God does it so that men will revere him."

 1. What season of life are you in now?
 What is receiving the majority of attention from you right now?
 Is this in line with your season of life?
 Consider again the list of our needs and God's priorities from Session 2.
 What new thinking or revelations have you received about this since that session?
+OMEGA

-Day 2 2.
-If you had to pick one aspect of this verse that you most connect with today, what would it be?
-3 Which aspect would you like to experience more of today? - A pplication: ti Make a list of each of the appointed times indicated in this verse.
-Next to each one, indicate the last me you participated in or experienced it and in what way.
-What insights do you have from looking at its list? in Take some time to be aware of and contemplate the beauty you see around you todayin people naturein art.
-Take your journal with you and write down some of the things where God reveals lis beauty to you.
+2. If you had to pick one aspect of this verse that you most connect with today, what would it be?

+3. Which aspect would you like to experience more of today?

+1. Make a list of each of the appointed times indicated in this verse.
+Next to each one, indicate the last time you participated in or experienced it and in what way.
+What insights do you have from looking at this list?

+2. Take some time to be aware of and contemplate the beauty you see around you today...in people... in nature...in art.
+Take your journal with you and write down some of the things where God reveals His beauty to you.

-R eflection: Lord, you said, 'There is a time for everything, and a season for every activity under heaven.'
-Help mopreciate the season of life you have me in today."
+"Lord, you said, 'There is a time for everything, and a season for every activity under heaven.'
+Help me appreciate the season of life you have me in today."